-Bottom line on the franchise box: By preparing a single franchise disclosure document (at a total cost of about $30,000 including strategic planning, franchise disclosure document, operations manual, etc. - see our cost to franchise a business budget), a company satisfies the federal requirement and is positioned to offer and sell franchises throughout the United States.
+Bottom line on the franchise box: By preparing a single franchise disclosure document (at a total cost under $50,000 including strategic planning, franchise disclosure document, operations manual, etc.), a company satisfies the federal requirement and is positioned to offer and sell franchises throughout the United States.
 Although certain state-specific information and disclosures may be required in the minority of states having a registration-review process (the so-called franchise registration states like California, New York, Illinois, etc.), this can normally be accomplished within a manageable number of hours per state.

 THE BUSINESS OPPORTUNITY BOX

 Now consider the business opportunity box.
 At the state level, there are approximately 24 states that regulate and register business opportunities.
 Unlike the franchise box, there is no such thing as a uniform business opportunity disclosure format.
 Business opportunity rules and registration requirements differ in each business opportunity state, so state-specific business opportunity disclosure documents must be drafted and registered in each state.
 Many of these states also have a "cooling off" period, usually a couple days after the sale where buyers can change their mind for any reason and receive a full refund.